 「不也,世尊!是結本以次第綰生,今日當須次第而解,六結同體結不同時,則結解時云何同除?」

-“No, World-Honored One!
-Because they were originally tied one after the other and should be untied in the same order.
-Although they are in the same piece of cloth, they were not tied simultaneously; how can they now be untied all at once?”
+"No, World-Honored One!
+These knots were originally tied one after another in sequence, so now they must be untied in sequence.
+Although the six knots are in the same piece of cloth, they were not tied at the same time.
+So how could they be untied all at once?”

 佛言:「六根解除亦復如是。此根初解先得人空,空性圓明成法解脫,解脫法已俱空不生,是名菩薩從三摩地得無生忍。」